Sunday, October 31, 2010

 Wednesday, October 27, 2010

-I'm not sure why, but I kinda like this movie and have actually seen it a number of times.
-One of the most entertaining things about it is all of the humans when they see a zombie literally stop moving and just stand there screaming until the zombies sloooooowly shuffle over and kill them.
+I'm not sure why, but I kinda like this movie.
+One of the most entertaining things about it is all of the humans when they see a zombie literally stop moving and just stand there screaming until the zombies slowly shuffle over and kill them.
 It's like the zombies have some kind of telepathic freeze ray or something.
-Any normal, halfway athletic guy with a aluminum baseball bat could kill every zombie in this movie with barely breaking a sweat, because they are the superslow kind that literally take two minutes to walk across a room.
+Any normal, halfway athletic person with a aluminum baseball bat could kill every zombie in this movie with barely breaking a sweat, because they are the super slow kind that literally take two minutes to walk across a room.